 The growth of smart cities has made it pertinent for urban planning to be significantly more efficient and proactive.
 However, a rapid increase in fatal accidents has led to the need for intelligent pedestrian detection – fueled by data collection and analysis.
 An effective pedestrian detection application involves world-class embedded vision systems with the analytical power to enable accurate people detection on a 24/7 basis.
 And one of the perquisites of pedestrian detection is the vision system’s ability to capture good quality images in low light or ‘no light’ environments.

 e-con Systems’ See3CAM_CU27, a Full HD USB 3.1 Gen 1 camera based on the Sony® STARVIS™ IMX462LQR sensor, is perfect for driving pedestrian detection, smart surveillance, and smart security systems.
-This camera captures high-quality images in near-infrared regions, and its IR sensitivity unlocks the potential of night vision applications.
+This night vision USB camera captures high-quality images in near-infrared regions, and its IR sensitivity unlocks the potential of night vision applications.

 Through this blog, we look to shed some light on the performance of a pedestrian detection application with an IR source using See3CAM_CU27.